mfox0914/data-science-S2025/challenges/c09-income-assignment.md

   - There is a clear negative relationship between standard error and population size as population increases, the standard error tends to decrease.
-  - Larger populations allow for larger sample sizes in the survey, decreasing sampling variability.
-This allows for more precise estimates of the median income.
+  - Larger populations tend to have larger sample sizes in the survey, which reduces sampling variability and leads to more precise estimates of the median income.
+This assumes that the Census Bureau collects larger samples from larger populations, rather than using a fixed sample size across all counties.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Large counties provide more precise estimates with narrower